Kitkanaporn/Intern_web_Automation_003/README.md

 ```
 /schedule   xxx

-You are running the UAT_Notification Workflow for the CSD Jira project.
-Execute fully automatically — no confirmation needed at any step.

-Workspace folder
-All config files are in the user's selected folder (UAT-Notification):

-instructions/AGENT.md — workflow overview and instructions
-SKILL.md — core logic Phase 0–5
-shared_config.yaml — global email and schedule config
-CSD/project_config.yaml — Jira project config
-Map_User_Email.xlsx — user-to-email mapping (use the "map" sheet)
-UAT_Template_Email.html — email HTML template

-Steps
-Read instructions/AGENT.md and SKILL.md to load workflow logic.
-Read shared_config.yaml and CSD/project_config.yaml to get all config values.
-Connect to Jira and fetch all Epic issues from the CSD project where:
-UAT Start Date is within the next 5 days, OR
-today falls within the UAT period (UAT Start ≤ today ≤ UAT End)
-Cross-reference with Map_User_Email.xlsx (sheet: map) to find recipients from service fields.
-Execute Phase 1–5 as defined in SKILL.md — fully automated, no confirmation needed.

-Output rules
-Display results on screen only — do NOT create any files.
-Run fully automatically without asking for confirmation at any step.
-If UAT notifications are needed today:
-Display 2 cards:

-Subject card — email subject line with a Copy button
-Email body card — 3 separate sections, each with its own Copy button:
-Recipient box (กล่องสีเขียว) — Copy button copies email addresses only (plain text)
-CC box (กล่องสีส้ม) — Copy button copies CC addresses only (plain text)
-Email body — Copy button copies HTML body ONLY (must NOT include recipient/CC boxes)
-If no UAT notifications are needed today:
-Display a message: "ไม่จำเป็นต้องส่ง UAT notification วันนี้"

-After processing — Post Jira comment (with duplicate guard)
-For every ticket included in the notification:

-Fetch the existing comments on that ticket.
-Check if any comment with the exact text "UAT Notification Complete" was already posted today (compare comment creation date to today's date, ignoring time).
-Only if no such comment exists for today, post a new comment "UAT Notification Complete".
-If a comment already exists for today, skip that ticket silently — do NOT post a duplicate.
+You are executing the UAT Notification Workflow for the CSD Jira project.
+Run fully automatically — no confirmation, no questions, no pauses at any step.

+WORKSPACE: All files are in the UAT-Notification/ folder.
+- SKILL.md — core logic (Phase 0–5)
+- shared_config.yaml — global email config
+- project/project_config.yaml — Jira project config
+- Map_User_Email.xlsx — user-to-email mapping (sheet: map)
+- UAT_Template_Email.html — email HTML template

+EXECUTION: Read SKILL.md then execute Phase 0–5 exactly as defined.
+Do not deviate.

+PHASE 0 (mandatory before anything else):
+- Read shared_config.yaml + project/project_config.yaml
+- Jira fields empty → auto-detect from Jira API, write to config, continue
+- email.sender_email / sender_name / sender_phone empty → DO NOT STOP, DO NOT ASK, continue immediately with placeholders [ชื่อผู้ส่ง] / [เบอร์โทร] / [sender@set.or.th] in output
+- RULE: Empty sender fields are NEVER a reason to stop or ask.
+Always proceed to Phase 1.

+OUTPUT: Screen only.
+Do not create files.
+- Notifications needed → show 2 cards (Subject + Email body with 3 separate Copy buttons: To, CC, HTML body)
+- No notifications needed → show: "✅ วันนี้ไม่มี UAT ต้องแจ้ง — ticket ทั้งหมดได้รับการแจ้งเตือนแล้ว ({today})"

+TICKET SKIP RULE — apply per ticket before Phase 2 (CRITICAL, no exceptions):
+Skip a ticket ONLY when BOTH conditions are true:
+  (1) ticket has a comment whose body contains the jira_comment.text value, AND
+  (2) DATE(that comment's created) < DATE(today)   ← strictly before today

+All other cases → include the ticket in output:
+  • No matching comment exists → INCLUDE
+  • Matching comment exists but DATE(created) = DATE(today) → INCLUDE  (same-day rerun)

+"A comment was posted today" is NOT a reason to skip.
+Only a comment from a previous day qualifies as skip.
+If ≥1 ticket is included → run Phase 2 and Phase 3.
+Do not stop early.

+POST COMMENT (Phase 4 only): For each included ticket — call addCommentToJiraIssue ONLY IF no matching comment with DATE(created) = DATE(today) exists.
+If already commented today → skip silently, continue.
 ```

 จากนั้นระบบจะทำการสร้างงาน schedule ขึ้นมา